milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 1.6717621387803712
 ```

-Looks like criterion = 'absolute_error' not only results in a higher RMSE value, the MAE value is also higher. `criterion` = 'squared_error' is the clear winner here.
+Looks like criterion = 'absolute_error' not only results in a higher RMSE value, the MAE value is also higher. `criterion` = 'squared_error' is the clear winner here, So I won't touch this hyperparameter in the final model.

-For he `bootstrap` hyperparam, the default value is 'True', so I'll be testing the model when its 'False' and see if the loss values are better than that of the default model.
+For the `bootstrap` hyperparam, the default value is 'True', so I'll be testing the model when its 'False' and see if the loss values are better than that of the default model.

 When `bootstrap` == True, it basically means the same data can be sampled again when training the model, so they are essentially 'reused' when training the model.